Lake Worth Monster: History

 Reports of sightings by local citizens of "a half-man, half-goat, with fur and scales" in July 1969 led to the belief that a mysterious creature lived in Lake Worth.
 Newspapers reported the alleged sightings, including one in which the monster landed on a man's car after jumping out of a tree, and another in which it threw an automobile tire at a group of people.
 Newspapers also published a photograph purportedly taken of the creature by Allen Plaster, and locals began driving out to the lake at night to get a look at it.
 Local police investigated the claims, but found no evidence of the monster in the Lake Worth and Greer Island area.
 According to one reporter, the Goatman legend was spread via summer camp stories, where camp counselors told children to “listen carefully...and you’ll hear his cry on clear nights like tonight”.

 In a later interview, Allen Plaster commented on the photo, described as a man-sized "white furball", that he took while driving past the Nature Center in 1969.
-Plaster characterized the sighting as a prank, saying, “whatever it was, it wanted to be seen".
+He said he believed that the sighting was a prank, stating “whatever it was, it wanted to be seen".
 Since reports of the monster ceased when school resumed, many suspected the incidents were pranks carried out by high school students.
 In 2005, a reporter at the Fort Worth Star-Telegram received an anonymous letter from someone claiming to be one of three high school classmates who, in the summer of 1969, "decided to go out to Lake Worth and scare people" using a tinfoil mask.
-In 2009, Fort Worth, Texas magazine published a report about an unidentified man who said that he had been a perpetrator of the tire-throwing incident.
+In 2009, Fort Worth, Texas magazine published a report about an unidentified man who claimed that he had been a perpetrator of the tire-throwing incident.

 Cryptozoologist-blogger Craig Woolheater said he believes the Lake Worth monster is an "undiscovered, uncataloged primate species that walks on two legs".